-While Medicare is the only insurance for some beneficiaries, it’s also common to have Medicare along with another type of insurance in order to reduce out-of-pocket costs.
-When that happens, there’s a predetermined coordination of benefits, in which one policy is the “primary insurance” and one is the “secondary insurance.”
+While Original Medicare is the only insurance for some beneficiaries, it’s also common to have Original Medicare along with another type of insurance in order to reduce out-of-pocket costs, like Medicare Supplement or another federal program.
+When that happens, there’s a predetermined coordination of benefits, in which Original Medicare is the “primary insurance” and a supplemental plan is the “secondary insurance.”
 The primary insurance pays first, and the secondary insurance may then make additional payments before the policyholder owes money.
 That might include some portion of your deductibles or copayments, but it may not.

-If you don’t have any other insurance, Medicare will always be your primary insurance.
-In most cases, when you have multiple forms of insurance, Medicare will still be your primary insurance.
-Here are several common instances when Medicare will be the primary insurer.
+If you don’t have any other insurance, Orignal Medicare will always be your primary insurance.
+In most cases, when you have multiple forms of insurance, Original Medicare will still be your primary insurance.
+Here are several common instances when Original Medicare will be the primary insurer.

-You may decide to keep only Medicare, and not pay for additional coverage through COBRA.
+You may decide to keep only Original Medicare, and not pay for additional coverage through COBRA.

-Even if you have a group health plan, Medicare is the primary insurer as long as you’ve been eligible for Medicare for 30 months or more.
+Even if you have a group health plan, Original Medicare is the primary insurer as long as you’ve been eligible for Medicare for 24 months or more.
 4

 When is Medicare Secondary Insurance

-While Medicare usually is the primary insurance, there are some instances when Medicare is secondary.
+While Original Medicare usually is the primary insurance, there are some instances when a supplement to Medicare is secondary.
 Two common instances are: